Home Why Business Woodworking About us Contact us

 A few years ago I "retired" to full time woodworking.
 In the process I reconfigured my shop to allow me to work alone, more efficiently and safely, including purchase of a large European combination machine.
 I wondered what I was going to do with the 5 hp shaper that was part of that machine, other than being a substitute for the router table that I had built into the wing of my old table saw (sold to make room for the new machine).

-Now that I have the shaper, and have invested in some good cutters, I am considering getting a second shaper... once you experience the power and precision of a shaper, there are lots of new opportunities.
+Now that I have the shaper, and have invested in some good cutters, I can't imagine a shop without one.
+Since this page was originally written, I bought a second (separate) shaper... once you experience the power and precision of a shaper, there are lots of new opportunities.

 Shaper vs. Router Table

-I recently participated in a program for our local woodworking club, comparing router tables to a "basic" shaper, with the idea that a basic shaper may be a better, more economical, alternative to a table mounted router.
+I participated in a program for our local woodworking club several years ago, comparing router tables to a "basic" shaper, with the idea that a basic shaper may be a better, more economical, alternative to a table mounted router.
 Three different "good" router table configurations were considered, and compared with four different shapers.
 In the comparison, all prices were "every-day" prices - by waiting for a special sale, any of the options may be cheaper.

 The first router table configuration was a club member's home-made system, based in part on the New Yankee Workshop router table.
 The router was a PC 7518 with no base ($325.99), a commercial lift system that was added ($289.99), and materials to build the table that brought the total to $838.98